 Supporting your academic studies

-- Individual online appointments have been made available with academic tutors, Faculty Librarians, Learning Developers and Student Educational Services.
-Around 4,500 bookings were made for online student appointments in the first term of 2020-21 alone.
+Individual online appointments have been made available with academic tutors, Faculty Librarians, Learning Developers and Student Educational Services.
+Around 4,500 bookings were made for in-person or online student appointments in the first term of 2021-22 alone.

-- Student Information Hubs were also set up so students could continue to seek in-person support safely during COVID-19.
+Student Information Hubs were also set up so students could continue to seek in-person support safely during Covid-19 restrictions.